macimax/WIKI_STEPMANIA/ssc.md

 The file names (values 2 and 8) and the colors (values 10 and 11) are passed to the effect file as thread variables.
 Most effects do not use the second file.

-TODO: Add more information about about editor BGChanges
+TODO: Add more information about BGChanges in the editor

 ## \#KEYSOUNDS